God Bless the U.S.A. Bible: Criticism

-In June 2024, Oklahoma State Superintendent of Schools Ryan Walters issued a memo announcing that all public schools in Oklahoma would be required to teach the Bible, including the Ten Commandments, directing "that every teacher, every classroom in the state will have a Bible in the classroom and will be teaching from the Bible in the classroom."
+In June 2024, Oklahoma State Superintendent of Schools Ryan Walters issued a memo announcing that all public schools in Oklahoma would be required to teach the Bible, including the Ten Commandments, directing that "every teacher, every classroom in the state will have a Bible in the classroom and will be teaching from the Bible in the classroom."
 In September 2024, Walters opened bids to supply the Oklahoma State Department of Education with 55,000 Bibles.
 The bid documents required that "Bibles must be the King James Version; must contain the Old and New Testaments; must include copies of the Pledge of Allegiance, Declaration of Independence, U.S. Constitution and the Bill of Rights; and must be bound in leather or leather-like material."
-Under these conditions, the only eligible versions are Greenwood’s Bible and another also endorsed by Donald Trump Jr. The two versions are sold for $60 and $90 despite far cheaper or free versions of the Bible being readily accessible.
+Under these conditions, the only eligible versions are Greenwood's Bible and another also endorsed by Donald Trump Jr. The two versions are sold for $60 and $90 despite far cheaper or free versions of the Bible being readily accessible.
 Multiple state legislators and a state school board member criticized Walters' proposal on both legal and constitutional grounds.
 Former Oklahoma Attorney General Drew Edmondson said that the request for proposals was not genuinely competitive and thus might violate state law.
-Democratic state senator Mary Boren criticized Walters' RFP as a flagrant violation of the separation of church and state (as guaranteed by the state’s Constitution), and for favoring the KJV over other Bible translations (such as the Latin Catholic Bible, New International Version, or English Standard Version).
+Democratic state senator Mary Boren criticized Walters' RFP as a flagrant violation of the separation of church and state (as guaranteed by the state's Constitution), and for favoring the KJV over other Bible translations (such as the Latin Catholic Bible, New International Version, or English Standard Version).
 Days after the criticisms arose, the RFP was revised to say the American founding documents may be included within or separately from the text of the Bible.
 Walters stated in a video, "The left-wing media hates Donald Trump so much, and they hate the Bible so much, they will lie and go to any means necessary to stop this initiative from happening."

-The Associated Press reported in October 2024 that nearly 120,000 copies of the Bible were printed in Hangzhou, China, and shipped to the United States earlier in the year, at a cost of less than $3 per book.
+The Associated Press reported in October 2024 that nearly 120,000 copies of the Bible were printed in Hangzhou, China, and shipped to the United States earlier in the year, at a cost of less than $3 per Bible.

 CBS News reported that, along with Trump's other ventures during his campaign, the Bible raises potential conflicts of interest as they could be considered a campaign contribution.